bunkerity/bunkerweb/examples/autoconf-php/README.md

 ## Autoconf

-First of all, you need to run bunkerized-nginx and bunkerized-nginx-autoconf : see [docker-compose-nginx.yml](https://github.com/bunkerity/bunkerized-nginx/blob/master/examples/autoconf-php/docker-compose-nginx.yml).
+First of all, you need to setup the [Docker autoconf integration](https://bunkerized-nginx.readthedocs.io/en/latest/integrations.html#docker-autoconf).

-Then, you can add and remove PHP apps with special `bunkerized-nginx.*` labels so the configurations are automatically generated : see [docker-compose-php.yml](https://github.com/bunkerity/bunkerized-nginx/blob/master/examples/autoconf-php/docker-compose-php.yml).
+Then, you can add and remove PHP apps with special `bunkerized-nginx.*` labels so the configurations are automatically generated : see [docker-compose.yml](https://github.com/bunkerity/bunkerized-nginx/blob/master/examples/autoconf-php/docker-compose.yml).